Top 10 Facts About Alzheimer’s Disease

-The Alzheimer’s Association publishes an annual report detailing the costs and complications of the disease to patients, caregivers and the health care system, and we’ve pulled out 10 of the latest facts about Alzheimer’s disease that A Place for Mom’s readers will want to know.
+The Alzheimer’s Association publishes an annual report detailing the complications and costs of the disease to caregivers and the health care system, and we’ve pulled out 10 of the latest facts about Alzheimer’s that A Place for Mom readers will want to know.

-3. More women than men have Alzheimer’s disease.
+3. More women have Alzheimer’s.

 The Alzheimer’s Association reports that nearly two-thirds of Americans suffering from Alzheimer’s are women.
 However, it is important to note that this does not mean there is a gender-based predisposition for the disease; the primary reason for this statistic is that women generally live longer than men.

 4. Symptoms of the disease can develop in people as young as age 30.